pylbbv/pylbbv/README.md

 # pyLBBVAndPatch

-A WIP Lazy Basic Block Versioning + (eventually) Copy and Patch JIT Interpreter for CPython.
+A WIP Lazy Basic Block Versioning + Copy and Patch JIT Interpreter for CPython.
+**NOTE**: **This is not any faster than CPython.** It's just a test bed for cool experimental technologies that we want to have fun with.

 ## Trying this project out